Hannah Slarks

 In community care, Hannah acts both for and against local authorities.
 She defended the Government before the Supreme Court on the placement of vulnerable children in unregulated homes.
 She also defended the Government’s alleged failure to protect residents of care homes during the first wave of the pandemic.
 She acted for the claimants in the challenge to Central Government’s funding of the deprivation of liberty regime.
 She has appeared in important litigation about the duties owed to families with no recourse to public funds.
 She has acted in major challenges to the closure and privatisation of services.
 She also regularly acts as sole counsel in claims concerning the duties owed to children and vulnerable adults.

 Hannah has wide-ranging experience in claims concerning healthcare provision, funding and governance.
 She has appeared in a number of high level challenges to the closure and reconfiguration of health services.
 She was instructed in the challenge to the compensation scheme for those who contracted Hepatitis C from contaminated blood products in the 1980s.
 She has particular expertise in high-value funding disputes between ICBs and local authorities.
 She also appears in commercial disputes arising in a health context, including in arbitration.
-She acts both for and against NHS bodies, and is currently instructed for NHS England in the public inquiry concerning how neonatal nurse Lucy Letby was able to serially kill babies in her care.
+She acts both for and against NHS bodies, and was instructed for NHS England in the public inquiry concerning how neonatal nurse Lucy Letby was able to serially kill babies in her care.

 Examples of her work include: